 There are different kinds of anxiety disorders, but some symptoms typically experienced by those suffering from anxiety include:

 Alcohol can temporarily relieve many of the above symptoms, making it seem like a good solution to anxiety.
 When you drink alcohol, your blood alcohol content (BAC) rises.
-This causes changes in your brain chemistry that leads to good feelings and a sense of relaxation.
+This causes changes in your brain chemistry that lead to good feelings and a sense of relaxation.

 However, when you stop drinking, your BAC eventually begins to lower.
 Feelings of depression creep in, and the changes in your brain’s normal operations might even lead to more anxiety.
-In fact, if you quit drinking alcohol altogether, anxiety is one of the withdrawal symptoms you’ll face as your mind and body learn how to function without the drug.
+In fact, if you quit drinking alcohol altogether, stress is one of the withdrawal symptoms you’ll face as your mind and body learn how to function without the drug.

-Consuming more alcohol often raises your tolerance levels, meaning you need to drink more in order to feel good.
+Consuming more alcohol often raises your tolerance levels, meaning you need to drink more to feel good.
 If you develop a dependence or addiction, some of the long-term effects can be devastating and even fatal.

 When you’re struggling with alcoholism and anxiety, you need simultaneous treatment for both conditions to have the best chance at recovery.
 These co-occurring disorders often have similar underlying causes, and dual diagnosis treatment can equip you with the tools you need to regain control of your life.